 What is a sensitivity label?

-A sensitivity label is a kind of digital stamp added to your business document (like docx or xlsx) or email in order to secure it.
+A sensitivity label is a kind of digital stamp added to your business document (like DOCX or XLSX) or email in order to secure it.
 You can set up many labels, depending on your company needs, for example:

 - Create labels for the whole company, or for specific groups or users.